-You give away a lot of content given away freely such as blog posts, social media updates and so forth, which will lead people to sign up for a free or low- cost product which requires the customer to opt-in providing their email address.
+You give away a lot of content given away freely such as blog posts, social media updates, and so forth, which will lead people to sign up for a free or low-cost product that requires the customer to opt-in by providing their email address.

 Let’s take a closer look at the offer funnel…

 At the top of the funnel is awareness.